The Title IX Final Regulations Become Effective August 14, 2020

 Some of the significant changes to the Title IX regulations include:

-- Inclusion of definitions of sexual harassment and sexual violation
+- Inclusion of definitions of sexual harassment

 - Required separation of the investigator role, the decision-maker role, and the appeal decision-maker role